ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 3. The script removes entries from any previous runs of this VM from the `known_hosts` file.
 4. Using `ssh-keyscan`, the script grabs VM's SSH keys and makes them trusted by adding them to the `known_hosts` file
+5. Even though the VM is already listening on SSH port, unprivileged SSH connections may be rejected until the VM boot process is finished.
+We run a probing SSH connection in a loop to make sure the VM is truly ready.

 Don't forget to give the script executable permissions and run it with `./vmsshsetup 0` (make sure the VM is running).